 - Internal finishes: painting and decoration, tiles, blinds, shutters, lighting etc.

 All of these variables will determine your final costs.
-If you need to keep your budget on the lower end of the scale, you should identify which areas of the design are most important to you, so when you start designing and choosing options you know where you want to priorities your budget and where you are happy to compromise to reduce costs.
+If you need to keep your budget on the lower end of the scale, you should identify which areas of the design are most important to you, so that when you start designing and choosing options you know where you want to prioritise your budget and where you are happy to compromise to reduce costs.
 When it comes to getting quotes and comparing costs of different companies, you can only really do a true comparison when you have the full breakdown of costs for the exact same specification and the companies have visited your property, measured up and ideally done a full site survey.
-If this hasn’t happened before choosing a supplier you could agree to a much cheaper package on your conservatory, but then find you need extensive groundwork to be completed and theses costs could be much higher in the end.
+If this hasn’t happened before choosing a supplier you could agree to a much cheaper package on your conservatory, but then find you need extensive groundwork to be completed and these costs could be much higher in the end.

 Planning your glass extension

-All Room Outsides conservatories, orangeries and glass extensions are fully bespoke; designed and custom built to the highest quality and specification based on your property, your needs, and requirements, as well as your individual taste and style preferences.
-Our service is a one stop shop offering everything from the design, help with planning permission if required, groundwork, build, supply of materials, installation of our specialist temperature controlled New Generation Glass, as well as internal painting and decorating and supply of the finishing touches if required.
+All Room Outsides conservatories, orangeries and glass extensions are fully bespoke; designed and custom-built to the highest quality and specification based on your property, your needs, and requirements, as well as your individual taste and style preferences.
+Our service is a one-stop-shop offering everything from the design, help with planning permission if required, groundwork, build, supply of materials, installation of our specialist temperature-controlled New Generation Glass, as well as internal painting and decorating and supply of the finishing touches if required.